zigimg/zigimg/README.md

 * Support GIF87a and GIF89a
 * Support animated GIF with Netscape application extension for looping information
-* Supported interlaced
+* Supports interlaced
 * Supports tiled and layered images used to achieve pseudo true color and more.
 * The plain text extension is not supported

 ### ILBM - InterLeaved BitMap Format

+ * Supports Amiga <= 8-bit planar images
+ * Supports uncompressed & byterun compressed files
  * Supports PBM (Deluxe Paint DOS) encoded files
+ * HAM/HAM8/EHB/24-bit images are not supported yet
- * Amiga and Atari planar files are not supported yet
+ * Atari planar files are not supported yet
  * Most chunks are ignored

 ### PAM - Portable Arbitrary Map